Buxtehude station

 Buxtehude is a railway station in northwestern Germany.
 The station is located in the town of Buxtehude.
 It is located on two railway lines: the Lower Elbe Railway, which runs between Cuxhaven and Hamburg, and the Bremerhaven–Buxtehude line of the Eisenbahnen und Verkehrsbetriebe Elbe-Weser (EVB) to Bremervörde (and therefore, to Bremerhaven and Zeven).

 Train services

 Regular commuter trains from Stade and regional trains from Cuxhaven to Hamburg call at the station.
-The Bremerhaven to Buxtehude service, which is operated by EVB, terminates at Buxtehude since late 2007.
+The Bremerhaven to Buxtehude service, which is operated by EVB, has terminated at Buxtehude since late 2007.
 On the same date, the Cuxhaven to Hamburg service became a Metronom service.

-The station is served by trains of the Hamburg S-Bahn line S3.
+The station is served by trains of the Hamburg S-Bahn line S5.

 The station is served by the following services: